vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

     }
     ```

 The tool uses Bearer token authentication when communicating with your GoodData.CN installation.
-For more information about how to obtain API tokens, see the [GoodData.CN documentation](https://www.gooddata.com/developers/cloud-native/doc/1.7/administration/auth/user-token/).
+For more information about how to obtain API tokens, see the [GoodData.CN authentication page](06_cloudnative__authentication.md#api-token-authentication).

 Once you have a valid API token, set it into an exported `TIGER_API_TOKEN` variable: